nwcourses/nwcourses.github.io/COM421/week1.md

     Draw out a linked list containing the 5 items of data:

         - Linux
         - Windows
         - Mac OS X
         - Android
         - iOS

     Imagine we wish to retrieve the item with index 3 (Android).
 How could we do this?
 Draw out how you think it could be done on paper, and ask yourself:
     **how efficient is this**, particularly compared to doing the same thing with an array.

-    Revisiting algorithm complexity and the "Big O" notation, what property does the efficiency of the operation depend upon?

 2. Remember with an array, that we had problems if we wanted to add new data to the array.
 We had to create a brand new array with more space, and copy the old data into the new array before adding the new data.
 Think about doing the same thing with a linked list.
-Draw a linked list containing the elements
+On paper, draw a linked list containing the elements

         - Linux
         - Windows
         - Mac OS X

-    Now try and add new elements "Android" and "iOS" to the end.
+    Now try and add new element "Android" to the end of the linked list.
 What do you have to do?

 ### Exercise 5: Stacks